 Equal Opportunity and Peace Corps

-The Peace Corps success in embracing and leveraging the diversity of its employees and volunteers is central to its goal of promoting a greater understanding of Americans throughout the world through the reflection of America's diversity.
+The Peace Corps’ success in embracing and leveraging the diversity of its employees and Volunteers is central to its goal of promoting a greater understanding of Americans throughout the world through the reflection of America's diversity.
 The Peace Corps invites you to join our agency as we continue to help fulfill the realization of a fully inclusive workplace where everyone's abilities and skills are appreciated.
+If you are an employee or applicant and you believe you have been discriminated against and/or harassed, federal regulations require that agencies provide for the counseling of aggrieved employees and applicants and for the prompt, fair, and impartial processing of complaints of discrimination or harassment.
+Claims of discriminatory treatment are initially handled through the EEO Counseling Program, which provides an opportunity to resolve complaints through counseling or through an alternative dispute resolution process.
+Claims that are not resolved through that program can be filed as formal complaints and proceed through the formal complaint process.
+More details on the program and the process can be found below.

 Discrimination on the basis of race, color, religion, sex, national origin, age, sexual orientation, disability, or veteran status is prohibited in the Federal government.
 Federal regulations require that agencies provide for the counseling of aggrieved employees and applicants and for the prompt, fair and impartial processing of complaints of discrimination.